Table of Contents

 Tip: Websites with extensions such as .org, gov., and .edu provide more relevant information than other sources.

-So practicing your typing and writing skills with Microsoft Word, double-checking your calculations with Excel, and handle your presentations with the help of PowerPoint.
+So practice your typing and writing skills with Microsoft Word, double-check your calculations with Excel, and handle your presentations with the help of PowerPoint.

-The way you communicate with entities and people on the internet is referred to as internet etiquette or netiquette.
+How you communicate with entities and people on the internet is called internet etiquette or netiquette.
 This can apply to email, online communities, forums, and other social media channels.